SamuelCarriles/fhemas/README.md

 required for validation (the official FHIR package — StructureDefinitions, ValueSets, etc.), the engine validates any target resource against them.

-The library stays data-driven: a custom resource called **SchemaProfile** tells the engine exactly what to extract from a StructureDefinition and which functions to apply to process each field.
+The library stays data-driven: a custom resource called **ValidatorDefinition** tells the engine exactly what to extract from a StructureDefinition and which functions to apply to process each field.
 The engine never guesses — all extraction and compilation behavior is explicit, external configuration,